nev-awaken/random-user-info-app/README.md

 # Full Stack Web App: Random User Info

 This is a full stack web application that displays random user information retrieved from a PostgreSQL database.
 The backend is developed using R with the <a href="https://ambiorix.dev" target="_blank">Ambiorix</a>
-, while the frontend is built with React.
+and the frontend is built with React.

 ## Overview